 Many conditions such as osteoporosis, osteoarthritis, fibromyalgia, ankylosing spondylitis, and spinal stenosis can cause back pain.
+Infections in the spine may also be a cause.
 Pregnancy can also cause back pain because of the extra body weight, changes in muscle and ligament firmness, and because the baby's head can compress the mother's spinal nerves.
 Overweight people are also more prone to back pain due to poorer posture and the extra strain that increased body weight places on discs and muscle.

 Some medical problems (e.g., gallbladder disease, stomach problems) cause back pain.
 When pain is felt at a place in the body different from the injured or diseased part where the pain is expected to be, it is called "referred pain."

 Although uncommon, there are some potentially serious causes of low back pain that don't involve injury to the back.
 These can include pneumonia, gallbladder disease, kidney infections, stomach problems (e.g., ulcer, appendicitis), abdominal aortic aneurysm, infection of the spine, or tumours.